wbmattis2/digital-response-generator/README.md

 Each subsequent digital response section should include any number of full-page (statement size pdf) ads.
 Usually there will be one or two ads in a given section.
 If a section has multiple pages, those pages will appear back-to-back in the generated PDF.
 The first section will be placed at the beginning of the generated PDF; the last section will be placed at the end, and any additional in-between sections will be dispersed among the listings.

+### Table of Contents image

+You can include an image to be placed above the table of contents by uploading it in PNG or JPG format to the media library.
+The image should be titled digital-response-contents-logo.

 ### Shortcode

 Link to download dynamically generated directory by using shortcode \[digital_response_link\] in the contents of a Post or Page.